sbtourist/nimrod/README.md

     [nimrod][123456789][gauges] - Current [player] is: [sergio]

+And with tags:

+    [nimrod][123456789][gauges][player][sergio][twitter:sbtourist,github:sbtourist]

 ## Query

 Nimrod metrics can be queried by issuing the following request:

-    GET /logs/log_id/metric_type/metric_id
+    GET /logs/:log_id/:metric_type/:metric_id

-Where *log_id* is the log identifier as provided by Nimrod after log registration, *metric_type* is the name of the metric type as specified before and
+Where *:log_id* is the log identifier as provided by Nimrod after log registration, *:metric_type* is the name of the metric type as specified before and
-*metric_id* is the name of the metric you want to read.
+*:metric_id* is the name of the metric you want to read.

-You will alway get the latest metric value, but you can also access the metric history as follows:
+You will always get the latest metric value, but you can also access the metric history as follows:

+    GET /logs/:log_id/:metric_type/:metric_id/history

+And browse through the history by tags, providing the comma separated list of tags to match:

-    GET /logs/log_id/metric_type/metric_id/history
+    GET /logs/:log_id/:metric_type/:metric_id/history/:tags

 Metric history and its depth can be reset as follows:

-    POST /logs/log_id/metric_type/metric_id/history?limit=history_depth
+    POST /logs/:log_id/:metric_type/:metric_id/history?limit=:history_depth

 # Metrics